ebaker355/DPTextField/README.md

 In order for a DPTextField to gain a measure of control over its superclass object, it must instantiate its own internal delegate object that conforms to the `UITextFieldDelegate` protocol.
-This does not prevent you from assigning your own custom delegate object, either in code or in Interface Builder.
+This does not prevent you from assigning your own custom delegate object, either in code or in Interface Builder, exactly the way you would with a standard UITextField, using the `setDelegate:` method.
 The internal delegate will defer to your custom delegate.

-The only caveat is if you want to get a reference back to your custom delegate from the DPTextField control (which you should rarely, if ever, need to do).
+The only caveat, however, is if you want to get a reference back to your custom delegate from the DPTextField control (which you should rarely, if ever, need to do).
 If you simply call the DPTextField's `delegate` property, you'll receive its internal delegate instance.
-In order to retrieve your custom delegate, use code like this:
+In order to retrieve your custom delegate, use the `customDelegate` property, like this:

 ```
 // assuming 'field' is a DPTextField instance...

-id<DPTextFieldDelegate>fieldDelegate = (id<DPTextFieldDelegate>)[field delegate];
+id<UITextFieldDelegate> myDelegate = [[NSObject alloc] init];
+[field setDelegate:myDelegate];     // Or wire up in IB.

-id<UITextFieldDelegate>myDelegate = [fieldDelegate delegate];
+id delegate = [field delegate];     // Returns internal delegate!

-// myDelegate now references your custom delegate object
+id customDelegate = [field customDelegate]; // Returns myDelegate.
 ```